This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - State-owned enterprises under the Ministry of Defense or Ministry of Public Security which are assigned to perform defense production and procurement plans.

-- Private companies which receive permits or written approval issued by the Ministry of National Defense or the Ministry of Public Security to import and trade predefined products.
+- Private companies that receive permits or written approval issued by the Ministry of National Defense or the Ministry of Public Security to import and trade predefined products.

 Enterprises under the Ministry of National Defense (MND)